Census Dots

 Multiracial

-Of the 205 places in Wyoming, Fort Bridger is the 101st most populous.
+Fort Bridger is ranked the 133rd most populous place in Wyoming, out of 205 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Fort Bridger was ranked the 101st most populous place in the 2020 Census.

 Fort Bridger's White Population